 The Location: 442 King Street

-The Charleston single home at 442 King Street was built in the beginning of the Victorian era, 1837, by a planter, James Ferguson, and eventually owned by the Amme family who operated the building as the peninsula’s highest-volume bakery for 75 years until 1931.
+The Charleston single home at 442 King Street was built in 1837 at the beginning of the Victorian era and was eventually owned by the Amme family who operated the building as the peninsula’s highest-volume bakery for 75 years until 1931.

 The building was later sold to a cobbler and various merchants throughout the years.